bohwaz/secretquickie/README.md

 * Secrets are always stored encrypted, there is no way to decrypt any secret without the user password
 * Doesn't use any network communication like MySQL, memcache or Redis: secrets are never transmitted over any network
 * Secrets are 100% anonymous, no IP or user info is stored
-* Secrets will disppear if the server is shutdown, stolen, etc.
+* Secrets will be destroyed if the server is shutdown, stolen, etc. as they are only stored in RAM
-* If the client has disabled javascript, encryption/decryption will happen on server side (fallback)
+* If the client has disabled javascript, encryption/decryption will happen on server side (fallback, less secure)
-* Uses APCu for memory storage
+* Uses APCu to store secrets in RAM
 * Uses php-libsodium and libsodium.js for cryptography
 * Uses [SubResource Integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to load javascript resources, adding extra security to client-side encryption, see for details.